A new structural approach to isoparametric hypersurfaces in spheres

 \section{Abstract}

-The classification of isoparametric hypersurfaces in spheres with four or six different principal curvatures is still not complete.
-In this paper we develop a structural approach that may be helpful for a classification.
+In this paper we show that the longstanding problem of classifying all isoparametric hypersurfaces in spheres with six different principal curvatures is still not complete.
+Moreover, we develop a structural approach that may be helpful for such a classification.
 Instead of working with the isoparametric hypersurface family in the sphere, we consider the associated Lagrangian submanifold of the real Grassmannian of oriented $2$-planes in $\R^{n+2}$.
 We obtain new geometric insights into classical invariants and identities in terms of the geometry of the Lagrangian submanifold.